- 2 Bedrooms

 About the Area

 Located in Arcadian Shores, a neighborhood in Myrtle Beach, this condo is near theme parks and on the beach.
-The area's natural beauty can be seen at North Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
 Traveling with kids?
-Consider Family Kingdom Amusement Park and Treasure Island Mini Golf.
+Don't miss Ripley's Aquarium and SkyWheel Myrtle Beach.
 Motor boating, surfing/body boarding, and fishing offer great chances to get out on the surrounding water, or you can seek out an adventure with cycling nearby.

 Special Instructions